 Ever have those days when you come into work only to find 500 messages in your inbox.
-All of which are complaints that the web server is down or something broke during the night.
-I had that happen a few times and it was never a pleasant experience.
-But having your site go down due to a hardware or software problem is more than a nuisance, it can be extremely costly if you make your living through your presence on the web.
+All of which are complaints that the web server is down or that something broke during the night.
+I have had that happen a few times and it was never a pleasant experience.
+Having your site go down due to a hardware or software problem is more than a nuisance and it can be extremely costly if you make your living through your presence on the internet.

 Taking steps to ensure your site stays up is always a good plan, but something can always go wrong.
 For example, your cable or DSL modem could go out.
 You could have a power failure or your ISP might have decided they don’t like seeing traffic on the port you are using and block it.
-What about if your site uses a database backend, if the database fails, your site fails.
+What about if your site uses a database backend?
+If the database fails, your site fails.
 There are countless other factors and forces of nature out there that can bring your site down.
 Sure, there are hardware solutions, but those are costly.
-I want something that notifies me within minutes of there being a problem.
+I want something that notifies me within minutes of a problem arising.
 That way I can fix a problem when it happens and not have to check on it manually.

 What makes Monitoring different is the fact that with the Advanced Monitoring package, you will have optional failover support.
 Should your service go down you can have all your traffic diverted to another IP address, web site or to a custom web page stored on No-IP.com’s servers.
 When your service comes back up online, Monitoring will undo the failover settings and normal operations will continue.

 Here is how you can set up monitoring through No-IP.com:

 - Verify the service you want to monitor is working.
 Whether it is a web server, ftp server, POP, IMAP or SMTP server etc.

 - Sign up for No-IP’s Monitoring service.
 If you already have your DNS with No-IP then you can take full advantage of all the services.
 If not, you will not be able to use the failover/offline support.
 The setup for monitoring is very easy and only takes a matter of seconds.